Auerbach-Lab/Behavior-autoanalysis/README.md

 # PiedPiper 0.1-ALPHA

 ## Installation
-Download the repository and, as necessary update installed R packages from the dependency list below.
+Download the repository and, as necessary, update installed R packages from the dependency list below.

 ### Dependencies
 	data.table_1.14.6